 Submit a nomination for the Madeline Amy Sweeney Award for Civilian Bravery

-Recipients of the Madeline Amy Sweeney Award for Civilian Bravery must demonstrate exception bravery, without regard for personal safety, in an effort to save the lives of another or others in actual imminent danger.
+Recipients of the Madeline Amy Sweeney Award for Civilian Bravery must demonstrate exceptional bravery, without regard for personal safety, in an effort to save the lives of another or others in actual imminent danger.

 Executive Office of Public Safety and Security